 The organisation is a registered data controller with the Information Commissioners Officers and has both a Senior Information Risk Owner (SIRO) and a Data Protection Officer (DPO).
-Within 2020, a Data Protection Group has been setup, including the aforementioned officers, to tighten controls on data protection and ensure continued compliance with the General Data Protection Regulation (GDPR) and Freedom of Information Act.
+In 2020 the Information Governance Group was setup, including the aforementioned officers, to tighten controls on data protection and ensure continued compliance with the General Data Protection Regulation (GDPR) and Freedom of Information Act.
 All staff are required to sign acceptance of the Council's information governance policy and data protection forms part of the induction process for all employees.